franky47/fastify-autoload-silent-errors/README.md

 ## Issue

-`fastify-autoload` does not throw an error when parsing a plugin file fails, and instead fails to load subsequent plugins.
+`fastify-autoload` does not throw an error when loading a plugin file fails, and instead fails to load subsequent plugins.

 ## Reproduction